MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/biometric/using-wbdi-with-non-pnp-devices-or-proprietary-stacks.md

 ---
-title: Using WBDI with Non-PnP Devices or Proprietary Stacks
+title: Using WBDI With Non-PnP Devices or Proprietary Stacks
 description: Using WBDI with Non-PnP Devices or Proprietary Stacks
 keywords:
 - biometric drivers WDK , legacy